-I am delighted to continue my role as Executive Headteacher of Temple Hill Primary Academy and Oakfield Primary Academy - now part of The Galaxy Trust.
-As I begin my ninth year as Executive Head of Oakfield and my fifth year as Executive Head of Temple Hill, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.
+As I continue my role as CEO of The Galaxy Trust, I continue to be incredibly proud of our pupils and the many achievements they make on a daily basis whilst studying at our schools.

 Positive, Passionate and Hardworking is how I would describe myself.
 I come from a large family with an English/Caribbean background.
 I love eating, exercise and seeing/doing new things in the world.
 I have worked with children in a variety of different settings before I became a teacher as well as doing a wide range of jobs including labouring, factory work, restaurants and cleaning.
 My main passion in life (other than Tottenham Hotspur!) is to improve the life chances of the children I work with.